jonascj/lego-mindstorms-ev3dev-python-how-to/README.md

 time.sleep(2)
 ```

-## Using your local text editor and scp
+## Local text editor and scp
 In this workflow you'll be creating Python proggrams
-in your usual (maybe graphical) text editor / IDE
+in your usual text editor / IDE (IDLE, Notepad++, Visual Studio Code etc.)
-and transfering them to the ev3dev using a command line utility called scp.
+and transfering them to the ev3dev using a command line utility called **scp**
+(secure copy protocol):

 1. Create a Python file with the following content
    somewhere meaningful in your local filesystem / on your local storage.